evertonstz/youtube-upload/README.md

 * _Download JSON_: Under the section "OAuth 2.0 client IDs".
 Save the file to your local system.
 * Use this JSON as your credentials file: ```--client-secrets=CLIENT_SECRETS```

-About the captions
+About the captions/subtitles
 ========
-When uploading a file with subtitle it'll usually take more time, beucase the program has to wait for the video to be processed by youtube before uploading the captions.
+When uploading a video with subtitle it'll take more time, beucase the program has to wait for the video to be processed by youtube before uploading the captions, I didn't find a workaround to be able to upload while the vide is being processed, if you have any info please let me know!
+There are basically no info about this lib online.
 For now only srt is supported.

-* UPLOAD A VIDEO AND A CAPTION: you can specify both, a video and a caption file path to send it to youtube, you can also specify the name and language of the caption.
-For now only .srt is supported.
-Exemple:
+* UPLOAD A VIDEO AND A CAPTION: you can specify both a video and a caption file path to send to youtube, you can also specify the name and language of the caption.
+Example:
 ```
 youtube-upload --caption-file=/foo/bar/caption_folder/my_sub.srt --caption-lang="en" /foo/bar/video_folder/my_video.mkv

-#will upload the my_video.mkv and my_sub.srt (named english subtitle) to youtube.
+#will upload my_video.mkv and my_sub.srt (named "english subtitle") to youtube.
 ```
-* AUTO SEARCH FOR CAPTION: use ```--caption-file="auto"``` and the program will try to find an srt file with the same name as the video file.
-Again, both files have to be in the same foder.
-Exemple:
+* AUTO SEARCH FOR CAPTION: using ```--caption-file="auto"``` the program will try to find a srt with a filename that matches the video's.
+Both files have to be in the same foder.
+Example:
 ```
 youtube-upload --caption-file="auto" --caption-lang="en" /foo/bar/video_folder/my_video.mkv

-#will upload the my_video.mkv to youtube and try to find a my_video.srt and also upload it to youtube as english caption
+#will upload my_video.mkv to youtube, try to find my_video.srt so it can also be uploaded to youtube as an English captions
 ```
-* Multiple Videos: the videos and captions have to be in the same directory and with the same (exemple: video_legal.mkv and video_legal.srt, video_chato.mkv and video_chato.srt).
+* MULTIPLE VIDEOS: the videos and captions have to be in the same directory and with the same name (exemple: video_legal.mkv and video_legal.srt, video_chato.mkv and video_chato.srt).
 Make sure to use ```--caption-file="auto"```.
-Exemple:
+Example:
 ```
 youtube-upload --caption-file="auto" --caption-lang="en" /foo/bar/video_folder/*

-#will upload all the videos in the folder to youtube and try to find all srt files with the same name and also upload it to youtube as english caption
+#will upload all the videos in the folder to youtube, try to find all srt files with matching names and also upload it to youtube as English captions
 ```

 * All commands available for captions